snaphydroponics/user-guide.snaphydroponics.info/_en/grow-box.md

 manufacturer and the manufacturer’s type designation.
 This means the upper and lower halves of the styrobox won’t fit properly if they are not of the same type.

-The styrobox has a locking tabs to keep it shut.
+The styrobox has locking tabs to keep it shut.
 To open the box press on the lower half at the middle of one of the shorter side to release the lock then pull the upper half away.